LeonorTu/Libft/born2beroot/README.md

 **APPArmor**
 A security module in the Linux kernel that allows the system administrator to restrict the capabilities of a program.

+**SUDO**
+Value of sudo
+* Increased security: By allowing non-root users to perform administrative tasks, sudo reduces the need for users to log in as root, which can help to protect the system from unauthorized access and malicious actions.
+* Simplified administration: sudo simplifies system administration by allowing non-root users to perform tasks without the need to manually switch to the root user.
+This can save time and effort for system administrators.
+* Increased accountability: When non-root users run commands with sudo, their actions are logged, which can help to track who performed specific system changes and when they were made.
+This can aid in troubleshooting and identifying potential security issues.

 **Port**
 Range: 0-65535 (0-1023: System or well-known ports)
 Common port numbers